opt-out-tools/start-here/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

-# Opt Out is a set of tools design to help female-identifying people engage with healthy online debate.
+# Opt Out is a set of tools designed to help female-identifying people engage with healthy online debate.

 # Our Mission